AliceO2Group/QualityControl/doc/Advanced.md

         "moduleName": "QcCommon",           "": "Library name.
 It can be found in CMakeLists of the detector module.", "policy": "OnAny",                  "": ["Policy which determines when QOs should be aggregated.
-See the documentation", "of Aggregators for the list of available policies and their behaviour."], "detectorName": "TST",              "": "3-letter code of the detector.", "dataSource": [{                    "": "List of data source of the Aggregator.", "type": "Check",,                 "": "Type of the data source: \"Check\" or \"Aggregator\"",
+See the documentation", "of Aggregators for the list of available policies and their behaviour."], "exportToBookkeeping": "true",      "": "Flag that toggles reporting of QcFlags created by all of the sources into "the BKP via gRPC.
+"When not presented it equals to "false"" "detectorName": "TST",              "": "3-letter code of the detector.", "dataSource": [{                    "": "List of data source of the Aggregator.", "type": "Check",,                 "": "Type of the data source: \"Check\" or \"Aggregator\"",